CrowdStrike/falcon-cloudformation/falcon-sensor/README.md

 https://falcon.crowdstrike.com/documentation/page/eb6c645d/retrieve-the-falcon-sensor-image-for-your-deployment

-Important: Falcon sensor images are assessed for vulnerabilities and malware before they are released, and they are continuously monitored afterward.

 ## Deploy the sensor
 ### Step 1: Define your required parameters as shell variables
 | Variable               | Description                                    | Example                                                                                        |